lucidrains/siren-pytorch/README.md

 A <a href="https://arxiv.org/abs/2104.03960">new paper</a> proposes that the best way to condition a Siren with a latent code is to pass the latent vector through a modulator feedforward network, where each layer's hidden state is elementwise multiplied with the corresponding layer of the Siren.

-You can use this simply by setting an extra keyword `use_latent`, on the `SirenWrapper`
+You can use this simply by setting an extra keyword `latent_dim`, on the `SirenWrapper`

 ```python
 import torch